Is a Career in Legal Studies Right for Me?

 What is the Legal Studies Career Outlook?

-Employment of legal occupations is projected to grow 5 percent from 2014 to 2024.
+Employment of legal occupations is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.

 What Can I Do with This Degree?